 Here are two basic social media competitor analysis tools you can use to get started.

 - Twitonomy gives you detailed insights on tweets, retweets, replies, hashtags, and pretty much any other metric related to Twitter.
+(If you’re curious about the power of Twitter, check out our some of the most valuable tweets!)

 - Likealyzer helps you compare your Facebook page directly to your competitors while providing actionable insights, not just a confusing spreadsheet of numbers.